Breeding & Genetics

 Grizzle could be defined as a large number of small patches of two contrasting colors mixed together in a random pattern - the effect is sort of like static on an old TV screen, or it may be described as a salt and pepper effect.

 There are some bird species that have a grizzle mutation, for example the zebra finch and pigeons.
 In parrots it seems to be more of a special effect that occurs in some individuals for unknown reasons and can not be transmitted to offspring predictably if at all.
-Martin-Parrots reports that it is associated with ADM recessive pied but I have not seen a reason given for why the pied mutation would have this effect.
+Martin-Parrots page 258 reports that it is associated with ADM recessive pied and not with other pied mutations.
+But I have not seen a reason given for why ADM pied would have this effect.
 Since pied interferes with the migration of melanin-producing cells, my guess would be that grizzling could occur if an area was only partly populated with melanocytes, resulting in uneven partial coloring of the feather.
 As reported earlier, it's believed that ADM pied has a large number of modifier genes that influence its expression, which could be the reason that grizzle isn't inheritable.
 With so many genes involved it's hard for the offspring to get the right combination.

 Grizzling has sometimes been observed in non-pied cockatiels (and probably other species as well).
 There are many genes and procedures involved in the production and deposit of melanin, and anything that causes the process to "stutter" could result in grizzling.
 Recently I've heard some statements in the cockatiel community saying that grizzle is caused by an interaction of pied and pearl.
 This is said to be the observation of experienced breeders, but I have doubts about the idea.
 I can think of a way that pearl could produce grizzle all by itself - the pearl markings are presumably caused by melanin production switching on and off during feather growth, and if the on/off switch was faulty it could produce "dribbles" of color, creating a blurred effect instead of the usual clear lines.
 But I can't think of any reason why the combination of pied and pearl would have this effect.
 It seems more likely that any grizzling in pearl pied cockatiels was caused by the pied, and pearl didn't play a role in it.